 Greece boasts thousands of islands but only about 200 of them are inhabited or visited by tourists.
 Most of the largest of Greece's islands have been inhabited and developed since ancient times.
 Greece's largest island, Crete, is the among the top ten largest islands in Europe.
 Learn more about the largest island, the largest island groupings, and the islands that are the smallest in Greece.

-Top 20 Largest Greek Islands
+Top 20 Largest Islands

 If you have an issue with claustrophobia, then the following Greek islands will give you some room to wander without giving you that itchy feeling of needing more space.
 And, since it missed the "Top 20" list by only a square kilometer, there is a bonus island.

 |1||Crete (Kriti)||3219 sq. miles||8336 sq. kilometers|